PaperMC/Starlight/TECHNICAL_DETAILS.md

 So overall I do not expect Starlight to improve FPS at all.
 If anything, it will harm it due to the stuttering caused by generating and loading chunks faster.

-## Mod Compatibility
+## Mod compatibility
-Unsurprisingly a cutting edge change to Minecraft initially designed for Bukkit-based servers has mod compatibility problems on platforms like Forge and Fabric.
+Unsurprisingly, a cutting edge change to Minecraft initially designed for Bukkit-based servers has mod compatibility problems on platforms like Forge and Fabric.
 Any mod that relies on hooking directly into the light engine will be broken by Starlight, since Starlight is a complete